 SS116 The Archaeological Heritage of Ireland

-Ireland’s archaeological heritage is one of the richest in Western Europe.
-The development of Irish Society down through the ages can be seen in the great Neolithic monuments of the Boyne valley such as Newgrange and Knowth and also in the wealth of bronze implements and gold ornaments of the succeeding Bronze Age.
-The Celtic Iron Age is represented by sites like Tara, Co.
-Meath, and the great stone forts of Dún Aenghusa on the Aran Islands and Aileach in Donegal.
-From the early Christian Period, monastic ruins and high crosses survive at sites such as Clonmacnoise while the finds from Dublin tell us of the Viking raids and settlement.
-Romanesque and Gothic churches, castles and abbeys represent the early medieval heritage and Galway, itself an Anglo-Norman foundation, provides an immediate and local wealth of sites and features dating from the later medieval period.
+Ireland’s archaeological heritage is one of the richest in western Europe.
+The development of Irish societies through the ages can be seen in the great Neolithic monuments of the Boyne valley such as Newgrange and Knowth and also in the wealth of bronze implements and gold ornaments of the succeeding Bronze Age.
+The Celtic Iron Age is represented by great royal sites such as and Tara and Navan.
+From the Early Christian Period, monastic ruins and high crosses survive at sites such as Clonmacnoise, while the finds from Dublin tell us of the Viking raids and settlement.
+Churches, castles and abbeys survive from the Medieval period, while Galway city itself provides an immediate and local wealth of sites and features dating from the later Medieval period.

 Director, Carleton Jones, M.A., Ph.D

 Carleton Jones received his Ph.D. from the University of Cambridge and is an expert in the prehistoric archaeology of Ireland.
 For several seasons he directed a survey and excavation project focussed on the prehistoric landscape of the Burren in Co.
 Clare.
 This work was supported by the Heritage Council and Royal Irish Academy.
 He has published various papers on his research and has also published two books, ‘The Burren and the Aran Islands – Exploring the Archaeology’ and ‘Temples of Stone – Exploring the Megalithic Tombs of Ireland’.

 Tuition and Fees: